HosseinShams00/Pool-Manager/README.md

 Tools needed for this project:
 Sensor DS18B20 or DS18B21
 LCD
-There are a number of push buttons
+A number of push buttons
+And the shield is the clock

 =========================